kghorvath/kghorvath.com/content/posts/getting-started-microvms.md

 / #
 ```

-If you list the contents of bin, you'll find that busybox as hardlinked most of the common utilities you'd find in a base Linux distribution.
+If you list the contents of `/bin`, you'll find that busybox has hardlinked most of the common utilities you'd find in a base Linux distribution.
 Feel free to play around and when you're done, just type `exit`.
 Since microVMs don't have ACPI support, we set our kernel boot parameters to trigger a triple-fault upon reboot, gracefully exiting QEMU when we're done.